h0nzZik/minuska/doc/comparison-to-k-framework.md

-# Comparison to K framework
+# Comparison to K-framework

-Minuska is inspired by [recent work on Xiaohong Chen and others](https://link.springer.com/chapter/10.1007/978-3-030-81688-9_23) on extending K framework with proof certificate generation for certain tasks.
+Minuska is inspired by [the recent work of Xiaohong Chen and others](https://link.springer.com/chapter/10.1007/978-3-030-81688-9_23) on extending [K-framework](https://kframework.org/) with proof certificate generation for certain tasks.

 ## Backend

 ### Terms
-K framework, is based on rewriting of terms with builtins.
+K-framework is based on rewriting of terms over builtin values.
-There, the configuration of the program being executed is a closed term whose leaves can be either nullary terms (that is, constants) or builtins (also known as domain values) - such as integers, lists, or finite maps.
+A program configuration is a closed term whose leaves can be, in addition to nullary terms (constants), also built-in values (such as integers, lists, or finite dictionaries).
-Our approach is very similar; the main difference is that in Minuska, terms are unsorted and varyadic, while they are sorted and polyadic in K.
+Our approach is very similar; one difference is that in Minuska, terms are unsorted and varyadic, while they are sorted and polyadic in K.
-This comes with the usual costs and benefits: a semantic engineer using K can benefit from an early error detection at the cost of lower flexibility, and knowing sorts statically could in principle be exploited by optimizations, although we do not know whether K actually uses the knowledge for that purpose.
+This comes with the usual costs and benefits: a semantics engineer using K can benefit from an early error detection at the price of lower flexibility;
+knowing sorts when generating an interpreter could in principle be exploited by optimizations, although I do not know whether K uses the knowledge for that purpose.

+#### Transparency vs opacity of built-in values

+In K-framework, built-in values are transparent: the generated tools can "see" into them and run pattern-matching or unification algorithms on terms nested deeply in built-in values.
+In contrast, built-in values are opaque in Minuska, and the formal semantics of Minuska's specification language does not depend on details of particular models of built-in values.
+Both approaches have their advantages.

+A typical semantics of a concurrent language in K-framework exploits transparency of built-in values.
+Such semantics keeps the state of all threads in a built-in dictionary (or list);
+semantic rules can then query the dictionary for a key-value pair such that the value matches a given pattern.
+K-framework supports a special syntax for declaring parts of configurations to behave in this way.
+That way, semantics rules directly access the identifier and data specific to the "current" thread.
+A language expressed in Minuska has to resort to other implementations of concurrency: for example, storing the state of the "current" thread separately from the states of all other threads.

+Some may consider the K-framework approach more convenient for a concurrent semantics engineer.
+However, implementing transparency of built-in values is necessarily more complex than opaque built-in values.
+In a rewriting framework like K (or Maude), pattern matching and unification modulo associativity and commutativity axioms is needed.
+The complexity can have implications regarding both correctness and performance of a derived language tool.

+#### Domain reasoning
 Another difference is that in K, proofs of domain reasoning are omitted from the resulting proof certificate, while in Minuska, the implementation of builtins is verified in Coq.
-For example, we use a verified implementation of lists from Coq's standard library, and of finite maps from the Std++ library.
+For example, we use a verified implementation of lists from Coq's standard library and finite dictionaries from the Std++ library.

 ### Rewriting
 K framework, as well as Minuska, implements the topmost semantics